 CXN360 does not have an app.
 The service is fully mobile friendly for any Android or iOS system.
 You can use CXN360 on the browser of your mobile device (Wi-Fi or data enabled).
 You can also choose to receive offers via text message.

 CXN360 is not a listing service and that is what differentiates us from other services.
 Therefore, there is no single page that lists all the offers.
 Instead, offers are targeted specifically to you and you will receive notification about them via text or email.
-When you sign up and sign on, the quickest way to receive offers is to send an offer (Ask) to the buyers you wish to engage.
-Remember your offer (Ask) will include your contact details, so be realistic about your offer (Ask) and keep it to what you want to manage, perhaps one truckload or two.
-We caution our members to not be extremely bullish on the prices in their offer (Ask).
+When you sign up and sign on, the quickest way to receive offers is to send a Target to the buyers you wish to engage.
+Remember your offer will include your contact details, so be realistic about your Target and keep it to what you want to manage, perhaps one truckload or two.
+We caution our members to not be extremely bullish on the prices in their offer.
 As we say, “being bullish is good, being realistic is best.”

 There are 2 types of contracting available within the CXN360 service: 1.
 Cash (flat) pricing for commodities 2.
 Basis pricing linked to contract months with commodities that are actively traded on exchanges.

 Yes.
-Asks can be cancelled at any time with two simple clicks.
-Once cancelled, your ask is no longer available for buyers to see or respond to.
+Targets can be cancelled at any time with two simple clicks.
+Once cancelled, your Target is no longer available for buyers to see or respond to.

 Yes.
 Marketing to multiple buyers simultaneously is one of the biggest benefits of CXN360.
 You can make the offer to multiple buyers with a target price and delivery window.
 The first past the post in the service is the one to accept the offers so you have no risk of over contracting.